 AAACN worked with ANCC in 1998 to develop the exam and continues to be involved today through a collaborative agreement with ANCC.

 The American Board of Nursing Specialties (ABNS) has published a position statement on the value of specialty nursing certification, such as ambulatory care nursing.

-AAACN offers exam study resources (provide a link to Study Resources page) and contact hours, but does not administer the exam.
+AAACN offers exam study resources and contact hours, but does not administer the exam.

 Visit ANCC to learn more about the exam and eligibility criteria.

 Among other things, ABNS states that "specialty nursing certification is an objective measure of knowledge which validates that a nurse is qualified to provide specialized nursing care."

 Learn more about certification: